radiant-rstats/docs/model/app/regress.md

 > (Linear) Regression: The workhorse of empirical research in the social sciences

 All example files discussed below can be loaded from the Data > Manage page.
-Click the `examples` radio button and press `Load examples`.
+Click the `examples` radio button and press `Load`.

 ### Functionality